StructuralEquationModels/StructuralEquationModels.jl/docs/src/index.md

 We provide fast objective functions, gradients, and for some cases hessians as well as approximations thereof.
 As a user, you can easily define custom loss functions.
 For those, you can decide to provide analytical gradients or use finite difference approximation / automatic differentiation.
-You can choose to mix and match loss functions natively found in this package and those you provide.
+You can choose to mix loss functions natively found in this package and those you provide.
 In such cases, you optimize over a sum of different objectives (e.g. ML + Ridge).
-This mix and match strategy also applies to gradients, where you may supply analytic gradients or opt for automatic differentiation or mix analytical and automatic differentiation.
+This strategy also applies to gradients, where you may supply analytic gradients or opt for automatic differentiation or mixed analytical and automatic differentiation.

 You may consider using this package if:
-- you want to extend SEM (e.g. add a new objective function) and need an extendable framework
+- you want to extend SEM (e.g. add a new objective function)
-- you want to extend SEM, and your implementation needs to be fast (because you want to do a simulation, for example)
+- you want to extend SEM, and your implementation needs to be fast
 - you want to fit the same model(s) to many datasets (bootstrapping, simulation studies)
 - you are planning a study and would like to do power simulations

 For examples on how to use the package, see the Tutorials.

 ## Installation
+You need to have [julia](https://julialang.org/downloads/) installed and may want to additionally use an IDE of your choice (we like VS Code with the Julia extension).

-To install the latest version from GitHub, use the following commands in your julia REPL:
+To install the latest version of our package from GitHub, use the following commands:
 ```julia
 using Pkg
 Pkg.add(url = "https://github.com/StructuralEquationModels/StructuralEquationModels.jl")